-The 5k intermediate training guide focuses on everything you need to take your 5k running to the next level.
+The 10k intermediate training guide focuses on everything you need to help you complete your event, sensible precautions to take and also contains a week-by-week structured program that will progress you as a 10k runner.
 This guide includes advice on:

-- Training: the dos and don'ts of successful, safe training. - Kit: what to buy and what to leave on the shelf. - Footwear: how to choose the right training shoes for you. - Nutrition: how to correctly fuel your body. - Hydration: when to drink, so that you don't dehydrate. - Training: a 12-week program to prepare you for your next 5k event.
+- Training: the dos and don'ts of successful, safe training. - Kit: what to buy and what to leave on the shelf. - Footwear: how to choose the right training shoes for you. - Nutrition: how to correctly fuel your body. - Hydration: when to drink, so that you don't dehydrate. - Training guide: an 16-week program to prepare you for your first 10k event.

-What happens in a 5k event?
+What happens in a 10k event?